mrslater22/caldaia/README.md

 - the file is moved to a "success" bucket

 streaming_error.py
--the file is moved to a "error" bucket
+- the file is moved to a "error" bucket